w3c/Guide/meetings/mixed-mode.md

   * this section needs to highlight unique intersecting issues between these two, and to leave space for details, somewhere...
 * International
   * will there be translators?

+## Meeting organizers training

+Special attention needs to be given to train the meeting Chairs and other organizers to ensure a smooth hybrid meeting.

+In particular, the importace of managing the queue, the meeting softwares, and the equipment (such as microphones).
+The Chairs may considerate delegating those roles to some of the participants, especially if they are involved in the topic.

 ## Prepare your agenda